Fazerdaze: Morningside: 2017–2018

-In May 2017, Murray released Fazerdaze's debut album, Morningside.
+On 5 May 2017, Murray released Fazerdaze's debut album, Morningside.
 The album was named after the Auckland neighborhood of the same name where she used to live.
 (Note: Murray currently resides in Christchurch.)
-Morningside became a hit album with its viral single "Lucky Girl" that Murray wrote with Gareth Thomas.
-The single's music video was shot and directed by Samuel Kristofski.
-Murray edited the music video.
-Like her previous release, the album is also dubbed as a bedroom pop record.
-After touring extensively and internationally for the album, Murray experienced burnout and she encountered problems with unhealthy professional and personal relationship with a string of fallouts with her changing band managers.
+Morningside became a hit album with its viral single "Lucky Girl" that Murray wrote with Thomas.
+The single's music video was shot and directed by Samuel Kristofski and Murray edited the music video.
+Like her previous release, the album is also dubbed a bedroom pop record.
+The album launched Fazerdaze into international acclaim and widespread attention, leading to extensive international tours to support the album throughout 2017 until 2018.
+Murray experienced burnout from touring and felt pressured to release new music, which led to her hiatus.

 Break!: 2022–2023

-Murray went on a hiatus from the music industry for several years, and she returned in 2022 with Fazerdaze's second EP, Break!, that she wrote and recorded with Gareth Thomas at his home studio in Morningside.
-It was released on 14 October 2022.
-The EP was well received by music critics.
-Murray stated that her hiatus has been instrumental in helping her return to music, and she ended up finishing the EP during a three-month long lockdown in New Zealand.
-Musically, Break! is quite different from her previous work and it includes elements of dance pop and electronica.
-Fazerdaze appeared in a single by New Zealand rock band Voom, titled "Magic" in November 2022.
+Murray went on a hiatus from the music industry for several years, and she returned in 2022 with Fazerdaze's second EP, Break!.
+She completed the EP during a three-month long lockdown in New Zealand and stated that her hiatus has been instrumental in helping her return to music.
+Break! was released on 14 October 2022 and was well received by music critics.
+Musically, Break! is quite different from her previous work in that it include elements of dance pop and electronica.
+Fazerdaze appeared as a featured artist in a single by New Zealand rock band Voom, titled "Magic" in November 2022.
 The band's lead singer, Buzz Moller had contributed his songwriting in Break!.
 In early 2023, Fazerdaze released "Flood Into" as a standalone single, which had previously been available exclusively on the vinyl version of Break!.
-In September 2023, Fazerdaze released "Bigger", the lead single of her second album, Soft Power, ahead of her late 2023 tour in Australia, the UK, and Europe.
+In September 2023, Murray released "Bigger", the lead single of her second album, Soft Power, ahead of her late 2023 tour in Australia, the UK, and Europe.